suffolklibraries/lgc/content/collections/events/thurston-mini-movers-05-09.md

     content:
       -
         type: text
-        text: 'Hadleigh Mini Movers is the perfect way to nurture your little ones natural love of movement in a structured yet relaxed environment.
+        text: 'Thurston Mini Movers is the perfect way to nurture your little ones natural love of movement in a structured yet relaxed environment.
 Themes, music, props and games are used to develop balance, coordination and imagination, and grown-ups are encouraged to join in the fun too!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'This weekly class will run every Tuesday from 20 September, 9.15-10.45am at Hadleigh Library.
+        text: 'This weekly class will run every Tuesday from 5 September, 1.30pm – 3pm (changing to 10-11.30am from 31 October) at Thurston Library.
 The session includes half an hour at the end for refreshments and socialising.'
   -
     type: paragraph
     content: